Key Numbers and Insights

 Pros:

-High-quality traffic.There are fewer bots on Telegram than on other social networks, users are engaged and trust the content.
+High-quality traffic.There are fewer bots on Telegram than on other social networks, and users are engaged and trust the content.

 Flexible targeting.The ability to target interests through subscriptions is a unique feature.